 LUSH TAX STATEMENT:

-The overall tax policy focuses on 2 key tax areas; transparent disclosure and clear responsibility:-
+The overall tax policy focuses on 2 key areas; transparent disclosure and clear responsibility:

-From 2014 we chose to provide a country-by-country breakdown of the taxes incurred in the countries in which we operate and some key financial information alongside this to improve our transparency and enable the readers of our UK consolidated annual accounts to understand the results and effective tax rates – and perhaps encourage other businesses to follow suit (see extract from our Financial Statements for the year ended 30 June 2019, in Appendix I).
+Since 2014 we have chosen to include a country-by-country breakdown of the taxes incurred in the countries in which we operate, and some key financial information alongside this, within our financial statements, to improve our transparency and enable the readers of our UK consolidated annual accounts to understand the results and effective tax rates – and perhaps encourage other businesses to follow suit.

 Group Finance Function

-A copy of the Lush Tax Policy is available to all staff and is published on the uk.lush.com website, weare.lush.com site and labs.lush.com, along with our Ethics, Green and other policies.
+A copy of the Lush Tax Policy is available to all staff and is published on the WeAre.Lush.com website, along with our Ethics, Green and other policies.

 Group Finance are responsible for establishing arm’s length transfer pricing policies which will be documented and implemented with the local FDs.
 Our transfer pricing policy seeks to ensure profits are taxed in the company and country in which the value is created.